 wamono art consists of the words wa = Japan and mono = hand manufactured pieces / physical objects / oneness.
-In keeping with its name, Wamono Art focuses on introducing emerging Japanese artists through their ambitions, experiences, philosophies, souls, aesthetics and such uniqueness all condensed and represented in their hand-crafted original art pieces.
+In keeping with its name, wamono art represents well established and emerging Japanese artists through their ambitions, experiences, philosophies, souls and aesthetics.
+Such uniqueness is all condensed and represented in their hand-crafted original art pieces.

 Director and Art Consultant